-A myriad of factors contributes to poverty including, but not limited to, low level of education attainment, lack of job skills, a depressed regional economy, and a shortage of affordable childcare that inhibits single parents from joining the workforce.
-In 2022, the U.S. Census Bureau estimated 18.2% of all people in Los Angeles County lived under the poverty level, including 26.6% children.
+A myriad of factors contributes to poverty including, but not limited to: low level of education attainment, lack of job skills, a depressed regional economy, and a shortage of affordable childcare that inhibits single parents from joining the workforce.
+The U.S. Census Bureau estimated 18.2% of all people in Los Angeles County lived under the poverty level, including 26.6% children.
 The County's Consolidated Plan contains an anti-poverty strategy that describes how the LACDA's goals, programs, and policies for producing and preserving affordable housing and community development activities contribute to reducing the number of poverty-level families.
-The LACDA supports the State of California's overall anti-poverty strategy of moving low-income people to self-sufficiency, in part, by funding activities with CDBG, HOME and ESG grant dollars, as well as supplemental and leverage funding.
-The LACDA consults with many public, private, and nonprofit organizations to help ensure that its funded activities are effectively coordinated to best reduce the number of poverty-level families.
+The LACDA supports the State of California's overall anti-poverty strategy of moving low-income people to self-sufficiency, in part, by funding activities with CDBG, HOME and ESG grant funds, as well as supplemental and leverage funding.
+The LACDA consults with many public, private and nonprofit organizations to help ensure that its funded activities are effectively coordinated to best reduce the number of poverty-level families.

-The unemployment rate in Los Angeles County declined among men and women in 2022.
-The jobless rates for both men and women fell by 0.6 percentage points over the year, each averaging 3.6 percent in the fourth quarter.
-At the end of the year, the jobless rate for each group matched its pre-pandemic level.
-Post-pandemic, the County funded job training programs and economic development activities to expand employment opportunities.
-The County also funded supportive social service activities, such as parenting classes, teen programs to avert involvement in illicit activities (such as gangs and drug abuse), and childcare and education programs.
+The unemployment Rate in Los Angeles County declined among men and women in 2022.
+The jobless rates for both men and women fell by 0.6 percentage point over the year, each averaging 3.6 percent in the fourth quarter.
+At the end of the year, the jobless rate for each group matched its prepandemic level.
+Prior to the pandemic, the County funded job training programs and economic development activities to expand employment opportunities.
+The County also funded supportive social service activities, such as parenting classes, teen programs to avert involvement in illicit activities such as gangs and drug abuse, childcare and education programs.
 These programs were aimed at preventing low- to moderate-income persons and families from falling into poverty.
-The County is working to determine the lasting impact unemployment will have on its efforts and is preparing to alter its plans, both long- and short-term, in the appropriate manner.
+In response to the pandemic, the County is working to determine the lasting impact the dramatic rise in unemployment will have on its efforts and is preparing to alter its plans, both long- and short-term, in the appropriate manner.